-While the causes of coronary heart disease and diabetes may vary, scientific evidence from dietary studies has linked the consumption of animal products to these deadly ailments.
-Additional research has correlated consuming vegan foods (plant based) with a lower risk of heart disease, diabetes, and a whole host of other chronic and debilitating disorders.
+While the causes of coronary heart disease and diabetes vary, scientific evidence from dietary studies has linked the consumption of animal products to these deadly ailments.
+Additional research has correlated consuming vegan foods (plant-based) with a lower risk of heart disease, diabetes, and a host of other chronic and debilitating disorders.
 For some people, improving their diet can be as simple as deciding to eat healthier foods, but for others it can be much more challenging—especially if they have limited or no access to healthy foods like fresh produce and whole grains in the areas where they live.

 Diet and Heart Disease

 While many types of heart disease are influenced by diet, coronary artery disease is the variety most directly affected by people’s eating habits.
 High blood cholesterol, excessive dietary cholesterol, saturated fats, high blood pressure, and smoking are all known to damage the arterial lining.
 When arteries are damaged, the body repairs injuries by patching over the lining, but with chronic damage, cellular debris accumulates and divides as more layers are added.
 This debris narrows arterial passages, reducing the flow of blood and oxygen to either the heart (resulting in heart attack) or the brain (leading to stroke).